karmaniverous/stan/README.md

 // README.md

-# STAN — STAN Tames Architectural Nonsense
+# STAN — STAN Tames Autoregressive Nonsense

 > 🎲 **A tip of the hat to Stanisław Ulam.**
 > In 1946, while recovering from illness and noodling over card games, Ulam helped ignite the **Monte Carlo method**—random sampling to tackle hard, deterministic problems.
 > **STAN** brings a bit of that spirit to software: **S**ample your project, **T**ar it up, let your AI **A**nalyze, and have it **N**arrate with confidence.
-> Also, yes: **STAN Tames Architectural Nonsense.** Because your repo shouldn’t gaslight your AI.
+> Also, yes: **STAN Tames Autoregressive Nonsense.** Because your repo shouldn’t gaslight your AI.

 **STAN** produces a _single source of truth_ for AI‑assisted development: a tarball of your repo plus deterministic outputs from your build/test/lint/typecheck scripts.
 You get **portable, auditable, reproducible** context—locally and in CI.